sneslen/sneslen/README.md

 ### Hi there 👋

+- I'm an aspiring statistician working on my degree!
+- I have experience with R, Python, SQL, Linux, VBA, and Git

 <!--
 **sneslen/sneslen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.